wpernath/quarkus-grumpycat/README.md

 ## Running the applications in dev mode
+You need at least Java 11 and Maven 3.8.5 to develop for this project.
+You also need to install NodeJS for the client.

+### Compiling & Running server
 First you need to startup the server by getting into `quarkus-server` and executing:
 ```shell script
 cd quarkus-server
 ./mvnw compile quarkus:dev
 ```

+### Compiling & Running client
 Then you need to open another terminal window and need to get into the client and executing:
 ```shell script
 cd melonjs-client